Photo by Miguel Vieira

 Stringer's Ridge Trail Map

 In 2007-08, Chattanooga’s North Shore was threatened by the potential development of 500 condos on historic Stringer’s Ridge.
-The outcry of Chattanooga citizens against such a development spurred The Trust for Public Land to launch a $2.4 million capital campaign to purchase 37 acres on Stringer's Ridge.
-Inspired by the work of TPL and his fellow Chattanooga citizens, Jimmy Hudson, the landowner of these 37 acres, also agreed to donate 55 additional acres of adjacent property to the conservation effort.
+The concern of Chattanooga citizens against such a development spurred The Trust for Public Land to launch a $2.4 million capital campaign to purchase 37 acres on Stringer's Ridge.
+Inspired by the work of TPL and his fellow community members, Jimmy Hudson, the landowner of these 37 acres, also agreed to donate 55 additional acres of adjacent property to the conservation effort.

-The City of Chattanooga now holds the fee simple rights to the 92 acres of Stringer's Ridge, and the Tennessee River Gorge Trust maintains a conservation easement on all 92 acres in perpetuity.
+The City of Chattanooga and City of Red Bank now holds the fee simple rights to the 92 acres of Stringer's Ridge, and the Tennessee River Gorge Trust maintains a conservation easement on all 92 acres in perpetuity.

 WANT TO VOLUNTEER?